integrations-Polygon/Supernets-Edge-Tutorials/Supernets_v1.0.0_setup.md

 To allowlist specific addresses to make transactions to your Supernet, you can use the `--transactions-allow-list-admin` flag to specify the allowlist admins and `--transactions-allow-list-enabled` flag to list the allowed addresses.

 To blocklist specific addresses from making transactions to your Supernet, you can use the `--transactions-block-list-admin` flag to specify the blocklist admins and `--transactions-block-list-enabled` flag to list the blocked addresses.

+The `--native-token-config` file sets the attributes of the native token of the Supernet.
+In case the minting flag inside the native token config is set to `true` inside the config, the minter's address needs to be supplied at the end.
 ```
 ./polygon-edge genesis /
 --block-gas-limit 10000000 /